Zaczero/xsecurelock/README.md

 As a workaround to the issue of another window already holding a grab, we offer an `XSECURELOCK_FORCE_GRAB` option.

-This adds a last measure attempt to force grabbing by iterating through all subwindows of the root window, unmapping them (which closes down their grabs), then taking the grab and mapping them again.
+This adds a last-resort attempt to force grabbing by iterating through all subwindows of the root window, unmapping them (which closes down their grabs), then taking the grab and mapping them again.